Janirito/Microalgae/README.md

 # This is my programming models Growth of Microalgae

+All the files (.m) were programmed in matlab 2020a

 Topic 1.

     # In the first document (Growth_Microalgae) Is the programming of the proposed equations mentioned